 Sildenafil, or Viagra, takes about an hour to start working and should be taken about 60 minutes before having sex.
 Most of the time, after being taken orally, a typical dose of sildenafil can begin to produce a noticeable effect between 30 and 60 minutes.

-It’s best to take your ED medication about an hour before you decide to have sex, regardless of the specific drug you use.
-Prepare ahead of time and you will experience the full effects of the drug when you become involved with your partner.
+It’s best to take your ED medication about an hour before you decide to have sex, regardless of the specific medication you use.
+Prepare ahead of time and you will experience the full effects of the medication when you become involved with your partner.

 As always, it is important to follow their advice if your doctor gives a specific recommendation when to take your medication.

-The drug will be completely ineffective after two or three half-lives have passed and will not provide any noticeable effects.
+The medication will be completely ineffective after two or three half-lives have passed and will not provide any noticeable effects.

-The half-lives and duration of action for all four of the most popular ED drugs are described below:
+The half-lives and duration of action for all four of the most popular ED medications are described below:

 - Sildenafil (Cenforce) has a half-life of four hours and remains active in the body for three to five hours after it is consumed as an effective erectile dysfunction treatment.
 Usually, sildenafil will not provide any noticeable benefits after five hours have passed.